The Freewheelin’ Bob Dylan (1963)

 - 1. Blowin’ in the Wind iTUNES

-- 2. Girl of the North Country iTUNES
+- 2. Girl from the North Country iTUNES

 - 3. Masters of War iTUNES